 Creme Brulee + Oatmeal.

 Yes, you read that right.
 But this treat will have your waistline thanking you.

-Oatmeal mixed with milk, greek yogurt, eggs, cinnamon, touch of sweetener, bake off beautifully to make a oatmeal style custard cake.
-In the last few minutes of baking, you flip on the broiler, sprinkle cane sugar (or brown sugar) and let the caramelization begin.
-If this treat couldn’t get any sweeter, drizzle with a touch of maple syrup, extra pour of milk and fresh, juicy strawberries.
+Oatmeal mixed with milk, greek yogurt, cinnamon, touch of sweetener, bake off beautifully to make a custard style oatmeal.
+In the last few minutes of baking, you flip on the broiler, sprinkle coconut sugar (or brown sugar) over the tope, and let the caramelization begin.
+If this treat couldn’t get any sweeter, drizzle with a touch of maple syrup, extra pour of milk and fresh, juicy berries.

-Creamy baked oatmeal custard nestled underneath a blanket of caramelized sugar is the ideal way to treat yourself during the week or fancy up a brunch for some special house guest!
+Creamy, healthy baked oatmeal nestled underneath a blanket of caramelized sugar is the ideal way to treat yourself during the week or fancy up a brunch for some special house guest!

 A sweet breakfast and dessert favorite get together for a breakfast that will make any morning feel special!

 - 1/2 cup plain nonfat greek yogurt (or vanilla)*